 De St. Aubin was an integral part of Fox Sports' coverage of the 2015 Women's World Cup in Canada.
 She was a part of one of five broadcast teams selected for the tournament's television coverage on the network.
 De St. Aubin and her broadcast partner Jenn Hildreth did 12 games in total, including the semifinal of Japan vs. England in Edmonton.
 She has also been a part of FS1's coverage of the International Champions Cup from 2013–2015 and served as a sideline reporter for MLS prior to joining Minnesota United.

 She currently resides in White Bear Lake, MN with her husband Bobby and daughter Adelynne.

-Smith is the Senior Vice President of Finance at Minnesota United.
-She began her career as a CPA in public accounting and small business consulting.
+Smith is the Senior Vice President of Finance for Minnesota United.
+She began her career as a CPA in public accounting and small-business consulting.
 Prior to joining MNUFC, Smith served as Director of Operations at United Health Group in the Office of Social Responsibility and the United Health Foundation supporting and reporting on enterprise-wide charitable activity.
 Additionally, since 2005, she has served as Executive Director for WESAC Sports, Inc., a non-profit sports council partnering with the Minneapolis Park and Recreation Board to provide low-cost recreational opportunities for youth athletes.

 In September 2016, Smith joined MNUFC to help launch Major League Soccer in Minnesota.
 As a part of the leadership team, she has worked on the project to build a privately-funded stadium, Allianz Field, in the Midway neighborhood of St. Paul and establish the foundation of a new sports franchise.

 As Senior Vice President of Sales & Strategy for Minnesota United, Pfeiffer is responsible for integrating revenue generating areas (ticketing, sponsorship, broadcast, membership, partnerships, premium, camps/clinics and academies).
-He is a part of the senior leadership team guiding MNUFC through its inaugural season in Major League Soccer and supporting design of its future home, Allianz Field, in St. Paul, Minnesota.
+He is a part of the senior leadership team guiding MNUFC through Major League Soccer and supporting design of its future home, Allianz Field, in St. Paul, Minnesota.